simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 if you prefer (see below for details on using the MPI version).

 .. toggle-header::
-   :header: Code of ``ndet-receive-s4u.cpp``: click here to open it, or `view it online <https://framagit.org/simgrid/tutorial-model-checking/-/blob/main/ndet-receive-s4u.cpp>`_
+   :header: Code of ``ndet-receive-s4u.cpp``: click here to open

+   You can also `view it online <https://framagit.org/simgrid/tutorial-model-checking/-/blob/main/ndet-receive-s4u.cpp>`_

    .. literalinclude:: tuto_mc/ndet-receive-s4u.cpp
       :language: cpp